Rayhan-Ahmed-7/git-practice/git.md

 note if you have already pushed a commit on remote repository resetting that commit is not recommended on such case git revert is more useful get revert <commit-id>
 git revert is used to undo a commit or remove the code of a commit by creating a new commit that reverses the changes made by a previous commit.
 Unlike git reset, which moves HEAD and can remove commits, git revert preserves history by adding a new commit.

+git rebase main rebase is used to maintain a cleaner git history if you want the latest changes in your branch from main do this this won't effect your git log history